DanielMazurkiewicz/ultradb/README.md

 If document is hidden it will return "null"

-If document doesn't exist it wil return "undefined"
+If document doesn't exist it will return "undefined"

 Note that "documentId" parameter is examined only briefly, so providing appropriate value is on your responsibility.
 Providing inappropriate value might lead to strange behaviour.